Energy-momentum squared symmetric Teleparallel gravity: $f(Q,T_{\mu\nu}T^{\mu\nu})$ gravity: Energy Conditions

-where $\sigma$, $\xi$ and $\varrho$ have been defined earlier in eqn.(\ref{nonconsmod2}) and the expressions for $\varsigma$ and $\vartheta$ are given in the appendix.
 Just like the previous model, in addition to the current values $H_{0}$, $\rho_{0}$ we also have to use~ $q_{0}=-0.503$~ \cite{planck, capo2} for this case, to put constraints on the parameters $f_{0}$, $n$ and $m$ from the above inequalities (which is pretty straightforward).
-So the above energy conditions can be used as constraint relations to constrain the free parameters of the theory.
-These constraints may be checked or even developed by a full fledged observational data analysis on the model.
-That will be a good future project to undertake, but for the time being these constraints give a perfect shape to the theory by closing the model.
+So the above energy conditions can be used as relations to constrain the free parameters of the theory as done for model-1.
+Since the conditions for this model are quite complex, we have managed to obtain some general constraints on the model parameters.
+The results are presented below in a tabular form.